Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 19 Agustus 2025 16.29.48 UTC
+- WIB: Selasa, 19 Agustus 2025 17.32.15 UTC
-- WITA: Selasa, 19 Agustus 2025 17.29.48 UTC
+- WITA: Selasa, 19 Agustus 2025 18.32.15 UTC
-- WIT: Selasa, 19 Agustus 2025 18.29.48 UTC
+- WIT: Selasa, 19 Agustus 2025 19.32.15 UTC

 Kutipan Inspiratif:
-"Without continual growth and progress, such words as improvement, achievement, and success have no meaning."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: success
+Kategori: motivational